Top, Middle And Base Notes

 They act as a bridge, connecting the fleeting top notes to the long-lasting base.
 Without middle notes, a fragrance could feel incomplete or unbalanced.

-Typical middle notes are florals like rose and jasmine or fruity touches such as peach and pear.
+Typical middle notes are florals like rose and jasmine, or fruity notes like peach and pear.
 They’re more enduring than the top notes and work to maintain the harmony between the lighter and heavier elements of the fragrance.
 The smooth transitions create a balanced bridge connecting the swift top notes to the lingering base notes.

-These notes also hold the power to stir emotions.
+These notes can also stir emotions.
 Lavender and chamomile can be calming, while spicy elements like cinnamon or nutmeg add warmth and sensuality.
 Many floral-based heart notes have been linked to romance, making them popular in classic and modern fragrances.

 Focusing on these heart notes can help guide your decision when picking a scent.
 They offer that rich, persistent aroma that sticks with you throughout the day.
 Exploring various combinations can be a rewarding experience—sometimes discovering a personal favourite you never expected.